iskandari/neoh3/README.md

 To view the nodes and their edges use the neo4j interface http://localhost:7474/.

-Build an example path between two hexagaons in the basic streamlit app, hosted on http://localhost:7474/
+Build an example shortest path between two hexagaons using the Dijkstra's algorithm  in streamlit, hosted on http://localhost:7474/

 <!-- LICENSE -->